Bhagavad Gita Chapter 11 Verse 35 Meaning

 What is the main idea of Bhagavad Gita 11.35?

+This verse carries the weight of lived truth.
 Sanjaya said, Having heard that speech of Lord Krishna, Arjuna, with joined palms, trembling, prostrated himself, again addressing Krishna in a choked voice, bowing down, overwhelmed with fear.
-This verse emphasizes universal form with clarity and purpose.
+In the context of witnessing the totality of creation,...

 How can I apply Bhagavad Gita 11.35 in daily life?